leeif/mercury/README.md

 The YAML, JSON, TOML format of configure file are supported.

-The default file path is `./mc.cnf.toml` and here is an example of configure file https://github.com/leeif/mercury/blob/master/config/config_file.go
+The default file path is `./mc.cnf.toml` and can be set by `--config.file` command line option.

+Here is an example of configure file https://github.com/leeif/mercury/blob/master/config/config_file.go

 Simple Demo